mcci-catena/rwc-python-api/README.md

 # rwc-python-api

-This is python library to control RWC5020x LoRa Tester remotely through either serial (RS232) or ethernet port.
+This is a Python library to control the RWC5020x LoRa Tester remotely through either the serial port (RS232) or the Ethernet port.

 ## Requirements